psap2/comp423-course-notes/docs/tutorials/rust-setup.md

 Hey!
 This tutorial will walk you through how to set up a dev container for Rust.
 This tutorial will create a Rust Development Container in VS Code to make cohesive development enviorments.

 ## **Prerequisites**
-1. A GitHub account: If you don’t have one yet, create one at [GitHub](https://github.com).
+1. A GitHub account: If you don't have one yet, create one at [GitHub](https://github.com).
-1. Git installed: [Install Git](https://git-scm.com) if you don’t have one already.
+1. Git installed: [Install Git](https://git-scm.com) if you don't have one already.
 1. Visual Studio Code (VS Code): Download from [here](https://code.visualstudio.com).
 1. Docker installed: Required to run the dev container.
 [Get Docker here](https://www.docker.com).